-Tables are currently available for purchase.
+Sponsor tables and individual seats are currently available for purchase.
 Click here for more information on the Spring 2014 luncheon and to purchase tickets.

 The Waggoners Foundation Speaker Series has gained national recognition, with the spring luncheon becoming one of the largest philanthropic luncheons in Houston.
 Speakers share their personal stories, as well as information related to alcoholism, addiction, recovery, health and wellness.